 BleachBit will now clean up certain files and show you the progress.

-A small window will open up.
+A small window will open.
 Select the folder you want to shred.

 Click the File menu and select Shred Files.

-A file selection window will open up.
+A file selection window will open.
 Select the files you want to shred.

 A Warning About the Limitations of Secure Deletion Tools

-First, remember that the advice above only deletes files on the disk of the computer you’re using.
-None of the tools above will delete backups that were made to somewhere else on your computer, another disk or USB drive, a “Time Machine,” on an email server, or in the cloud.
+Remember that the advice above only deletes files on the disk of the computer you’re using.
+None of the tools above will delete backups that were made to somewhere else on your computer, another disk or USB drive, a “Time Machine,” on an email server, in the cloud, or sent to your contacts.
 In order to securely delete a file, you must delete every copy of that file, everywhere it was stored or sent.
-Additionally, once a file is stored in the cloud (e.g. via Dropbox or some other file-sharing service) then there’s usually no way to guarantee that it will be deleted forever.
+Additionally, once a file is stored in the cloud (e.g. via Dropbox or some other file-sharing service) there’s usually no way to guarantee that it will be deleted forever.

 Unfortunately, there’s also another limitation to secure deletion tools.
 Even if you follow the advice above and you’ve deleted all copies of a file, there is a chance that certain traces of deleted files may persist on your computer, not because the files themselves haven't been properly deleted, but because some part of the operating system or some other program keeps a deliberate record of them.